minthemiddle/pauker-to-sqlite/README.md

 python main.py -i my_flashcards.pau.gz -o my_flashcards.sqlite
 ```

+## Changes to the Original Pauker File

+During the conversion process, the following changes are made to the original Pauker file:
+- **File Format**: The `.pau.gz` file is decompressed and parsed as an XML file.
+- **Data Structure**: The XML structure is traversed to extract relevant information, which is then stored in an SQLite database.
+- **Card IDs**: Each card is assigned a unique identifier (`id`) in the SQLite database.
+- **Learned Timestamp**: The `LearnedTimestamp` attribute from the Pauker file is preserved and stored in the SQLite database.

+## Processing Different Information

+The script processes different types of information as follows:
+- **Front Text**: Extracted from the `<FrontSide>` element and stored in the `front_text` column of the SQLite database.
+- **Back Text**: Extracted from the `<ReverseSide>` element and stored in the `back_text` column of the SQLite database.
+- **Learned Timestamp**: Extracted from the `LearnedTimestamp` attribute of the `<FrontSide>` element and stored in the `learned_timestamp` column of the SQLite database.
+- **Batch Number**: Each card is associated with a batch number, which is derived from its position within the XML structure.

 ## Troubleshooting

 - **Error: File not found**: Ensure the input file path is correct and the file exists.